Bayt-al-Hikmah/React/Workshop4/Workshop4.md

 }
 ```
 Here we have three main parts:
 1. **`withLogger`**, which represents our Higher-Order Component.
 It takes another component as input (`WrappedComponent`) and returns a new component that logs a message every time it renders.
 Inside it, we return `EnhancedComponent`, which prints to the console and then renders the original component with all its props.
 2. Next, we created a simple component called **`Hello`**, which just displays “Hello World”.
 3. Finally, we used our HOC by calling `withLogger(Hello)` to create **`HelloWithLogger`**.
 This enhanced version of `Hello` now logs a message whenever it renders.
 In the `App` component, we render `HelloWithLogger` instead of the plain `Hello`.
 ### Portals
-Normally, React renders everything inside the root DOM element (usually `<div id="root">`).
+All the Apps that built so far render inside one root DOM element (usually `<div id="root">`).
 However, there are situations where we need a component to visually appear somewhere else in the DOM, while still being logically part of the React component tree.

-This is exactly what **Portals** allow us to do, Portals let us render a React component into a completely different DOM node, without breaking React's rendering cycle or event handling.
-React still manages state, props, and updates normally only the final DOM position changes.
+We can do that using Portals, with Portals we can render a React component into a completely different DOM node, without breaking React's rendering cycle or event handling.
 #### Working with Portals
 To work with Portals, we first need to create a separate DOM element in our HTML file where the portal will be rendered.
-Then, in React, we use `ReactDOM.createPortal()` to send a component’s content into that DOM node.
-Even though the component appears outside the main root element, React still controls it normally, making Portals perfect for modals, popups, and tooltips.

-**Example**
-First we create our new DOM element where the protel will be render
 ```jsx
 <div id="modal-root"></div>
 ```
-This is an extra DOM node where the modal will be mounted.

-After thet we create the React logic
+Then, in React, we use `ReactDOM.createPortal()` to send a component’s content into that DOM node.
+Even though the component appears outside the main root element, React still controls it normally, making Portals perfect for modals, popups, and tooltips.
 ```jsx
 import ReactDOM from "react-dom";